Remittances from the United States: Economic impacts

 Guatemala has some of the highest poverty and income inequality rates in Latin America.
 With over 56% of the population living below the poverty line, and 23% population living in extreme poverty.
 For the poorest households, remittances constitute a major portion of their income, as much as 50-60%.
 Many of these poor use their remittance money for daily consumption, education, and housing.
 Despite their extreme dependence on U.S. remittances, the poorest households receive a disproportionate amount of remittances sent to the country.
 The poorest decile of the population in 2005 received only $270 million of the $3 billion in total remittances or only about 9%.
 Contrast this with the fact that the 2nd, 3rd, and 4th richest deciles, when combined, received about 50% of remittances that year, and it is easy to see how the income inequality in Guatemala is a serious issue that only seems to be getting worse.
 While U.S. remittances to Guatemala may be contributing to the widening income gap, it is critical to understand that the poorest segments of the population are the ones who depend on U.S. remittances the most.

 Laws and legislation

 The PATRIOT Act of 2001 introduced a number of new regulations focused on the security of international money transfers.
 It increased regulation of bulk cash transportation to and from the United States.
 It also called for new compliance requirements on banks known as “Know Your Customer” policies.
 Under the patriot act, banks usually have double I.D. requirements which are much harder for migrants to meet.
 The Real I.D.
 Act of 2005 put further pressure on the ability of migrants to obtain legal identification by requiring more a more stringent identification process in obtaining a state-issued driver's license.

+The longstanding United States embargo against Cuba had restricted remittances to Cuba until the Cuban thaw in 2014.
+Remittances were later limited during the Trump administration to a quarterly maximum of $1000, but was reversed under the Biden administration in 2022.